 The Global Aid Network visited the Village of Malungo several years after it had drilled a new water well, please see the video below to view how this community has flourished.

-We have been fortunate to receive much positive media coverage including a radio appearance and being profiled twice in the Globe and Mail (2018, and 2015).
+We have been fortunate to receive much positive media coverage including a radio appearance and being profiled twice in the Globe and Mail Report on Business (2018, and 2015).
 As you may know, sadly 3.5 million people pass away annually from ingesting unclean water.
 To combat this issue, Team Aqua and Team Change the World started by raising and channelling all funds directly to the Water for Life Initiative managed by GAiN (The Global Aid Network).
 100% of proceeds go directly to this cause.
 Just $8,500 builds one water well which supplies 1,000 needy people with fresh water for up to 25 years.

 Please see the video below to view the benefits of providing fresh, clean water wells.

 We are very proud of our track record- in 2015 our “Change The World” campaign (with album of the same name) raised $42,500, building 5 wells and providing fresh water for more than 5,000 Africans.
 In 2018, we doubled our previous goal, and raised $85,000, enough to fund 10 new wells and supply 10,000 people with fresh clean water.
 Our corporate sponsors are “who’s who” of Toronto business, including Barrick Gold, National Bank (Chan-Lee Wealth Management), Trisura Guarantee, Travelers Insurance, AIG Insurance, Farmers Mutual re, VIA Rail Canada, and many more organizations as you can see from the Sponsors banner below.
 Further, we are fortunate to have the support of Families and Foundations- also listed below in the Sponsors section.